Caitlyn Jenner Visits White House, Meets With Trump Officials

 — Caitlyn Jenner (@Caitlyn_Jenner) February 24, 2017

 She recently told ABC News’ Diane Sawyer that Trump reached out to her when she attended his inauguration party and invited her to play golf with him.
-But since Trump removed protections for transgender students she has changed her mind about playing golf with Trump.
+But since Trump removed protections for transgender students, she has changed her mind about playing golf with Trump.

 “He wanted me to come play golf with him,” Jenner told Sawyer.
 “At that time, I thought it was a pretty good idea, but since Title IX, it’s not a good idea and so I won’t be playing golf with him… Would I meet with him privately on this issue?
 Absolutely.”